phreakadelle/unicorn/README.md

 # Advantages of the Solution
 * You can update the pictures using Dropbox.
 * Also your family can send pictures by email to a dedicated adress.
-* No reason to update the images directly on the iPad.
-The galery is auto refreshing
+* No reason to update the images on the iPad.
+The galery is auto refreshing so my grandparents do not need to press any button.

 # Technical Requirements
 Its quiet easy if you already have a Website where you can run the gallery and create mail accounts